-Task instances are submitted to a ManagedScheduledExecutorService instance using any of the defined submit(), execute(), invokeAll(), invokeAny(), schedule(), scheduleAtFixedRate() or scheduleWithFixedDelay() methods.
+Task instances are submitted to a ManagedScheduledExecutorService instance using any of the defined submit(), execute(), invokeAll(), invokeAny(), runAsync(), supplyAsync(), schedule(), scheduleAtFixedRate(), or scheduleWithFixedDelay() methods.
+Task instances can also be submitted to a CompletionStage that is backed by a ManagedScheduledExecutorService.
 Task instances will run as an extension of the Jakarta EE container instance that submitted the task and may interact with Jakarta EE resources as defined in other sections of this specification.